 The Trident College of Health and Human Services offers the Master of Science in Health Administration degree program with a concentration in Human Resource Management.
-The goal of the program is to provide those aspiring to be Human Resource professionals with the necessary knowledge needed to succeed and become highly capable leaders and contributors to their organization and support to its professional staff personnel.
+The goal of the program is to

 - Function at the professional middle management level in the human resource management field. - Marshal and manage relevant resources in human resource management particularly in an uncertain global environment. - Demonstrate awareness of and work effectively in a diverse organization as a human resource management specialist. - Recognize, analyze, and confront ethical and social responsibility issues in human resource management.